UmerAbbas8/aws-basic-knowledge/README.md

 ### 6. What are the storage class available in Amazon S3?

 Amazon S3 offers a range of storage classes designed for different use cases.
 These include S3 Standard for general-purpose storage of frequently accessed data; S3 Intelligent-Tiering for data with unknown or changing access patterns; S3 Standard-Infrequent Access (S3 Standard-IA) and S3 One Zone-Infrequent Access (S3 One Zone-IA) for long-lived, but less frequently accessed data; and Amazon S3 Glacier (S3 Glacier) and Amazon S3 Glacier Deep Archive (S3 Glacier Deep Archive) for long-term archive and digital preservation; and S3 Outposts for on-premises object storage to meet data residency needs.
-You can learn more about these storage classes on the [Amazon S3 Storage Classes page](https://aws.amazon.com/s3/storage-classes/).
+More about these storage classes on the [Amazon S3 Storage Classes page](https://aws.amazon.com/s3/storage-classes/).

 ### 7. What is the importance of buffer in Amazon Web Services?